AnnikaNoren/dsc-capstone-project-v2-online-ds-pt-071519/README.md

-The XGboost model turned out to be the most accurate at 98.2% accuracy for the test data and 99.76% accurate for the train data.
+The XGboost model turned out to be the most accurate at 98.2% accuracy for the test data and 99.76% accurate for the training data.
 The small difference between the two accuracies indicates a small overfitting of the model.
 The top 6 features of a highly rated coffee (the top 8% of the data set with a rating of 95, 96 or 97) were:
  1. Aroma
  2. Flavor
  3. Body